Tom Carper: Personal life

 Carper married Martha Ann Stacy in 1985.
 They have two children.
 The family are members of Westminster Presbyterian Church in Wilmington, Delaware.

-Unlike most senators, who maintain residences in both Washington, D.C., and in their home state, Carper commutes more than 100 miles by Amtrak train from his home in Wilmington to the United States Capitol.
-Carper says this arrangement has helped his family live a normal life despite his demanding, high-profile job.
-On May 12, 2015, he narrowly escaped injury when the train he took home derailed and crashed in Philadelphia shortly after he deboarded.
+Unlike most senators, who maintain residences in both Washington, D.C., and in their home state, Carper commuted more than 100 miles by Amtrak train from his home in Wilmington to the United States Capitol.
+He said this arrangement helped his family live a normal life despite his demanding, high-profile job.
+On May 12, 2015, he narrowly escaped injury when the train he took home derailed and crashed in Philadelphia shortly after he debarked.
+In 2024, Newark Train Station was renamed in his honor.